aigc3d/LHM/README.md

-# ComfyUI Wrapper for LHM (Large Human Model)
+# ComfyUI Wrapper for LHM (Large Animatable Human Model)

-This repository provides a ComfyUI custom node implementation for the Large Human Model (LHM), enabling seamless integration of human reconstruction and animation capabilities into ComfyUI workflows.
+This repository provides a ComfyUI custom node implementation for the Large Animatable Human Model (LHM), enabling seamless integration of human reconstruction and animation capabilities into ComfyUI workflows.

 ## Features

-- Human reconstruction from single images
+- Human reconstruction and animation from single images
 - Support for both LHM-0.5B and LHM-1B models
 - Background removal and image preprocessing
 - Motion sequence integration